Azure-Samples/cognitive-services-speech-sdk/samples/batch/csharp/README.md

     ```C#
     //ContentContainerUrl = _userConfig.contentAzureBlobContainer,
     ```
-3. Rebuild the program using the "Azure AI Speech Toolkit: Build the Sample App" command.
+3. Rebuild the program using the `Azure AI Speech Toolkit: Build the Sample App` command.
-4. Run the sample with "Azure AI Speech Toolkit: Run the Sample App".
+4. Run the sample with `Azure AI Speech Toolkit: Run the Sample App`.
 Ensure that the SAS URI for the container has `Read` and `List` permissions.